LIFEHUBBER

 MiMo-V2.5 is a Xiaomi MiMo model family positioned around multimodal understanding, agentic workflows, long-context use, and Pro variants for harder software and tool-heavy tasks.

 The official Xiaomi and Hugging Face materials present MiMo-V2.5 as a model series with base, main, and Pro releases, including text, image, video, and audio understanding on the V2.5 model and a Pro release focused on long-horizon agentic and software-engineering work.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, API access, deployment requirements, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is